hlassiege/eventuallycoding/content/articles/en/2023/02/measuring-everything.md

 ### Level 1: Aware.

-At this stage, some collection tools exist but without people whose responsibility is to monitor them.
+At this stage, some collection tools exist but without people responsible for monitoring them.
 The quality of the data is therefore questionable.
 For example, you have a distributed systems and your logs are not aggregated, or you don't have a clear policy of log levels and therefore have a lot of non-exploitable data.
 There can be several sources of data, sometimes contradictory.